 | Equilibrium | 1 - x | x | x |

-- When Q<K, the reaction proceeds with net consumption of reactants and generation of products
+- When Q < K, the reaction proceeds with net consumption of reactants and generation of products.

-- When Q>K, the reaction proceeds with net consumption of products and generation of reactants
+- When Q > K, the reaction proceeds with net consumption of products and generation of reactants.

-K = 1.8 * 10â»â” = [x][x] / [1-x] = xÂČ / 1-xÂ
+K = 1.8 × 10⁻⁵ = [x][x] / [1 - x] = x² / (1 - x)

-From here, we could multiply both sides by (1-x) and use the quadratic formula, but remember that our K value is super super small.
-When K is small, we arenât going to have produced much product at equilibrium meaning that 1 - x is incredibly close to 1.
-Weâll elaborate a bit on this later, but for this reason, we can approximate 1 - x to be 1 to make our calculations easier.Â
+You could multiply both sides by (1 - x) and use the quadratic formula, but K is very small.
+When K is small, very little product forms, so 1 - x is extremely close to 1.
+That lets you approximate 1 - x as 1 to simplify:

-xÂČ / 1 = 1.8 * 10â»â”
+x² / 1 = 1.8 × 10⁻⁵

-When to Use ICE Tables
+When to Use an ICE Table

-This strategy can be applied to any reaction youâre given as long as you have:
+You can apply this to any equilibrium problem as long as you have:

 - The equilibrium constant